 - 1 teaspoon cinnamon

-- Spray crock pot insert with cooking spray.
+- Spray crock pot insert with cooking spray and add peaches.

-- Add all ingredients to the crock pot, and mix together until evenly distributed.
+- Add the rest of the ingredients, including the reserved peach juices or water, to the crock pot, and mix together until evenly distributed.

 - Cook on Low for at least 5 hours or on High for 2-3 hours.
 If you prefer a drier cobbler, remove the lid for the last 15 to 30 minutes.